pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/configuring-deployment/deployment-chain.md

 See [Examples](/docs/examples/#deployment-chain) for more specific.

+__Tip__:

+If you followed all the configuration references and built your deployment chain configuration, but some deployments in your defined chain are not triggered as you want, please re-check those deployments [`trigger configuration`](/docs/user-guide/triggering-a-deployment/#trigger-configuration).
+The `onChain` trigger is __disabled by default__; you need to enable that configuration to enable your deployment to be triggered as a node in the deployment chain.

 ## Deployment chain characteristic

 Something you need to care about while creating your deployment chain with PipeCD